CV examples

 The UK has many educational opportunities to kickstart a career in hairstyling.
 Aspiring professionals can start training in this industry at 16 years old.
 Typically, employers only request secondary-tier qualifications for entry-level roles.

-Apprenticeships: Completing a Hair Professional Level 2 apprenticeship will help you gain on-the-job training and practical experience with an employer.
+Apprenticeships: Complete a Hairdressing professional (level 2) apprenticeship to gain on-the-job training and practical experience with an employer.
 Training typically lasts 12-24 months, and funding options are available.

 College Courses: Enrolling in courses or completing a diploma can equip you with essential skills and knowledge.

-• National Vocational Qualifications (NVQ) is a standard route and can lead to a Higher National Certificate or Diploma (HNC/HND) qualification or degree on completion.
+• National Vocational Qualifications (NVQ) is a standard route.
+It can lead to a Higher National Certificate or Diploma (HNC/HND) qualification or degree on completion.

-• T Qualifications in hairdressing, barbering or beauty therapy lasts 24 months, and you’ll learn core sections relevant to the sector with options to specialise in a field.
-Find your nearest T-Level school or college for more information.
+• T Qualifications in hairdressing, barbering or beauty therapy lasts 24 months.
+You learn core sections relevant to the sector with options to specialise in a field.

 Examples of education: